Security Details

 3. HMAC-SHA1 digest of the original hb.db file, keyed with the k2 authentication key.

-The first public SHA1 digest allows anyone to verify the integrity of the hb.db.n file.
+The first public SHA1 digest allows anyone to verify the integrity of the hb.db.n file, assuming no attack has occurred.

 It would still be possible for someone on the remote side to copy hb.db.1 over hb.db.0.
 This would verify with both the SHA1 and HMAC-SHA1, so another HMAC-SHA1 is added - this one over the original hb.db file.
 In addition to catching the copy problem, it also may catch software bugs, for example, if an increment is applied improperly, in the wrong order, twice or perhaps not at all.